 What to Do if You Get Lost or Separated?

-It is important to remember that yes, while music festivals are fun they are also a vulnerable environment.
-You could get separated from your friends, not remember where your tent is or get lost.
+It is important to remember that while music festivals are fun they can be vulnerable environment.
 However, know that you know this, you can prepare.
-Agree with your friends a spot to go to if someone gets lost or separated.
-This means that if you do get lost, your friends know where they can come find you.
-Keep your phone charged, there are generally charging ports at most festivals, but you can always bring a portable charger.
+Agree on a spot to meet at if you or friend gets separated from the group.
+If you do get lost, your friends know where they can find you.
+Keep your phone charged.
+There are generally charging ports at most festivals, but pack a portable charger.
 There are also so many staff at music festivals, if you do get lost, feel unsafe or unwell, go to them and they will help you.

 Now that you know the benefits of going sober at a festival and also have your packing checklist, why not try them out at the next festival you go to?